By Luis Torres, Staff Writer

-Some guys have their purposes and if guys break through where they out perform the equipment provided (ex.
+Some guys have their purposes and if guys break through where they outperform the equipment provided (ex.
 Front Row Motorsports’ John Hunter Nemechek throughout this season) or deliver in top rides (ex.
 Alex Bowman filling in for Dale Jr. in 2016), they’ve earned it.

 “I think if you do a good job with your graduation process of graduating, I don’t think you have to worry about ever knocking anybody down,” said Bowyer.

-How I See The Landscape of Drivers with Questionable Reputations
+How I See the Landscape of Drivers with Questionable Reputations

-There’s guys with backing that honestly had no purpose of being on any national touring level like former Truck Series driver Cody Coughlin, whose JEG’s family money replaced and ultimately ended Cameron Hayley’s career in 2017.
+There’re guys with backing that honestly had no purpose of being on any national touring level like former Truck Series driver Cody Coughlin, whose JEG’s family money replaced and ultimately ended Cameron Hayley’s career in 2017.

 After one year, Coughlin flopped and was out of the ThorSport Racing No. 13 truck in favor of a more competent Myatt Snider, who has since shown potential with both Richard Childress Racing and RSS Racing in Xfinity this year.